tamasbanki/ASUS-Xonar-DX-Front-Panel-mute-and-unmute-Bash-Script/README.md

 # ASUS Xonar DX Front Panel mute/unmute Bash script
 #
-### This little bash script helps you to change change between the front output and rear output output on ASUS Xonar DX sound cards.
+### This little bash script helps you to change change between the front output and rear output on ASUS Xonar DX sound cards.
 ### (Maybe it works with other sound cards, but I didn't tested it.)
 #
 ### You'll need ALSA with amixer utility!